-Ejection Fraction is a measurement that shows how well your heart functions.
-This measurement tracks how much blood leaves your heart with each contraction, and how effective your heart is at pumping blood through your body.
+Ejection fraction, or EF, is a measurement that indicates how well your heart is functioning.
+This number tracks how much blood your heart is pumping out with each contraction.

-A Low Ejection Fraction diagnosis usually involves measuring the Ejection Fraction of your left ventricle (LVEF), the heart chamber that pumps blood to your entire body.
+Diagnosing low ejection fraction usually involves measuring the ejection fraction of the left ventricle (LVEF), a lower heart chamber that pumps blood to your entire body.
 (Your right ventricle pumps blood to your lungs.)

-Your doctor may also use any of the following tests to complete a Low Ejection Fraction diagnosis:
+Your doctor may also use one or more of the following tests to complete a low ejection fraction diagnosis: